 country factor ("Q" in SF notation): representing the loss of an average industry portfolio (i.e. with diversification in the given country) being hit by a 1-in-200-years event of the respective peril (severity of hazard, vulnerability, policy conditions and spatial concentration of insured property); the calibration of Q must be consistent from a cross-border point of view ("neighbouring Qs" must reflect the differences and similarities in risks for portfolios in neighbouring countries);

-risk zone weights ("W", formerly "F"): addressing spatial allocation of exposure to a segmentation of the country (administrative zones, like the CRESTA zones) where it deviates from a 'countrywide average portfolio' -> a W_{r}<1 for zone r means that, on average, there is less exposure in zone r, than the average exposure at country level; W_{r}>1 means there is more exposure; W_{r}=1 means that exposure in zone r bears exactly the countrywide (average) risk; W needs also to be consistent with the risk in neighbouring zones (but only those with in the same country), vulnerability, policy conditions and concentration of exposure;
+risk zone weights ("W", formerly "F"): addressing spatial allocation of natural peril risk to a segmentation of the country (administrative zones, like the CRESTA zones) where it deviates from a 'countrywide average portfolio' -> a Wr<1 for zone r means that, on average, there is less risk in zone r, than the average risk at country level; Wr>1 means there is more risk; Wr=1 means that risk in zone r bears exactly the countrywide (average) risk; W needs also to be consistent with the risk in neighbouring zones (but only those with in the same country), vulnerability, policy conditions and concentration of exposure;

-zone correlations ("Corr", fomerly "AGG"): the values are organised in a symmetric n x n matrix, with n being the number of regions within a given country; they reflect the correlation of event occurrence for each pair r, c of regions (Corr_{r,c}∈{0, .25, .5, .75, 1}) including the region r itself (Corr_{r,c=r} = 1), where in principle Corr_{r,c}=0 would mean statistical independence of event occurrence in two distinct regions, and Corr_{r,c}=1 would mean (deterministic) dependence (occurrence in region r means also occurrence in region c and vice versa); due to the construction of the Corr matrices: they are rather so-called 'aggregation matrices', as they are calibrated in an iterative approximation process, rather than being calculated like Pearson correlations (values between -1 and +1).
+zone correlations (AGG): the values are organised in a symmetric n x n matrix, with n being the number of regions within a given country; they reflect the correlation of event occurrence for each pair r, c of regions (AGGrc∈0, .25,.5,.75,1) including the region r itself (AGGr,c=r=1), where in principle AGGrc=0 would mean statistical independence of event occurrence in two distinct regions, and AGGrc=1 would mean (deterministic) dependence (occurrence in region r means also occurrence in region c and vice versa); due to the construction of the AGG matrices: they are rather so-called 'aggregation matrices', as they are calibrated in an iterative approximation process, rather than being calculated like Pearson correlations (values between -1 and +1).

 Purpose of the process